mriot/diarium/DIARIUM.md

 ### Misc

 - JS APIs and things
-  - Fetch
+  - Fetch and Axios
   - Promises + Async / Await
   - Object destructuring
   - Spread operator
 - Using a JS linter (eslint) with a (slightly) customized styleguide
-- How hard it is to find a good WYSIWYG-Editor
+- How hard it is to find a good, active WYSIWYG-Editor